18F/identity-gitlab/README.md

 Run it like: `aws-vault exec sandbox-admin -- ./setup.sh gitlab-dev` where `gitlab-dev` is the name of your cluster.

+NOTE:  Right now, you must run this in the account that is hosting the live route53 domain that this uses.
+Otherwise, it will write it's DNS entries into the other account's route53, and nothing will ever see them.

 ## Deploy

 `aws-vault exec sandbox-admin -- ./deploy.sh gitlab-dev` will deploy all the